Equality cases for the uncertainty principle in finite Abelian groups: Introduction

 Equality cases for this inequality have been entirely described (see \cite{DS}), that is, nonzero functions $f$ for which $|\supp (f)|\times |\supp (\widehat f)|= |G|$.
 Up to translation, modulation and multiplication by a constant, they are given by characteristic functions of subgroups of $G$.

-Then, it has been observed by Tao in \cite{Tao} that Inequality \eqref{ds} can be considerably improved for $\ZZ_p$ when $p$ is a prime number.
-Namely, he proved the following theorem. \begin{theorem}[Tao] When $f$ is a non zero function on $\ZZ_p$ with $p$ prime, then
+Then, it has been observed by Tao in \cite{Tao}\footnote{This was also observed by other authors, in particular by A. Bir\'o, see the Arxiv paper of Frenkel \cite{Fr}.
+One finds there different references for the lemma of Chebotarev on subdeterminants of a Van der Monde matrix (1926, \cite{Ch}), which is the clue of the proof.
+Remark that Chebotarev's Lemma is easily deduced from a theorem of Mitchell (1881, \cite{Mi}), as observed in \cite{DVB1}.} that Inequality \eqref{ds} can be considerably improved for $\ZZ_p$ when $p$ is a prime number.
+Namely, he proved the following theorem. \begin{theorem}[Tao] When $f$ is a nonzero function on $\ZZ_p$ with $p$ prime, then

-Moreover, for any $A\subset G$ and $B\subset \widehat G$ such that $|A|+|B|=|G|+s$, the space of functions with support in $A$ and spectrum in $B$ is exactly of dimension $s$. \end{theorem} In Tao's paper, the second part of the theorem is not exactly stated in this way, but this is seen by an easy modification of the proof.
+Moreover, for any $A\subset G$ and $B\subset \widehat G$ such that $|A|+|B|=|G|+s$, the space of functions with support in $A$ and spectrum in $B$ is exactly of dimension $s$. \end{theorem} In Tao's paper \cite{Tao}, the second part of the theorem is not exactly stated in this way, but this is seen by an easy modification of the proof.

 Tao's Theorem contains a complete (but non explicit) description of equality cases, that is, of all nonzero functions $f$ for which $ |\supp (f)|+ |\supp (\widehat f)|= |G|+1$.
 Namely, given $A$ and $B$ such that $|A|+|B|=|G|+1$, there is a unique (up to a constant) function $f$ such that $\supp (f)=A$ and $\supp(\widehat f)=B$.